 If you or a loved one have been the victim of an accident with an 18-wheeler or other large commercial vehicle, do not take on a commercial insurance company on your own.
 Make sure you have legal representation that has experience and knowledge about the laws and coverages these semi-truck insurance companies require of owner-operators in the state of Texas.
 Call our Carrollton truck accident lawyers today for a FREE CONSULTATION.

 Our Carrollton truck accident lawyers know that there is no surefire way to avoid truck crashes.
 Sometimes even the best efforts still result in unfortunate, and even tragic outcomes.
 When accidents happen, the best thing you can do is engage the proper authorities for best reporting of the incident and call a specialized truck accident attorney to advise you and represent your rights.

 In order to be a safe operator on the road, for the safety of you and your family, there are a few practices you can employ.

-If everyone employed these tactics, the road would be a much safer place each year.
+If everyone employed these tactics, our roads in Carrollton would be a much safer place each year.